jeffcarp/braintree-angular/README.md

 #### Currently supported integrations:

 ## Drop-in UI
-the braintree-dropin directive can accept an attribute named options which inturn accepts any option avalible to the dropin ui on the [braintree website](https://developers.braintreepayments.com/guides/drop-in/javascript/v2#callbacks)
+The Braintree drop-in directive can accept an attribute named options which in turn accepts any option available to the drop-in UI on the [Braintree website](https://developers.braintreepayments.com/guides/drop-in/javascript/v2#callbacks)
 Note: the container option gets overwritten.

 ```html
 <form action="/buy-something" method="post">
   <h1>Buy some things</h1>